 The new i4 certainly has impressive figures: 523bhp, a top speed of 125mph and 0-62mph in 4.0 seconds.
 And thanks to its large 80kWh battery pack, it should have a range of 373 miles.

-Not only does it promise to be something of a head turner; the cabin should be pretty plush and special too.
-Plus, given its 3 Series background, it’ll be pretty cracking to drive too, in terms of handling dynamics.
+Not only does it promise to be something of a head turner, but the cabin should be pretty plush and special too.
+Plus, given its 3 Series background, it’ll also be pretty cracking to drive in terms of handling dynamics.

 Price: From £50,000 (est)

 Fiat will introduce an electric version of its best-selling 500 model.
 Fitted with bespoke underpinnings, it’s been redesigned to accommodate EV powertrains.
-That means a battery and motor which will combine to cover around 200 miles on a single charge.
-That might even stretch to 300 miles for the more expensive versions.
+That means a battery and motor which will combine to cover around 199 miles on a single charge.
+The launch edition is a convertible version that Fiat have named ‘La Prima’ which is now available for pre-order with deliveries expected to take place at the end of the year.

 Power comes from a 35.5kWh battery pack, which sits low down and is positioned centrally within the chassis.
 The result is a claimed 50:50 weight distribution and a WLTP range of 125 miles.
 Charging?
 That comes from either Type 2 AC or CCS2 DC charging, the latter giving 80% of charge within half an hour.